allenday/nanostream-dataflow/README.md

 Before run automatic setup scripts or perform manual steps make sure you
 - created [Google Cloud Project](https://console.cloud.google.com);
 - bounded it to a payment account;
 - Firestore used in native mode (use "nam5 (United States)" location).
+- To run pipeline in `resistance_genes` mode you should provide "gene list" file stored in GCS.
+Expected location is `gs://<your project id>-reference-db/gene_info/resistance_genes_list.txt`

 #### Setup using docker on Google Cloud Console